 There is seasonal weather change each year, some more dramatic than others.
 Each season can provide rich metaphors to teach us about how to live.
 We are, after all, creatures of the natural world and its cycles are our cycles too.
 God ultimately is the creator of the season’s cycles.
 It stands to reason He will be there in the seasons of my life.
 Parker Palmer in his There is a Season essay writes: “(The metaphor) seasons is a wise (symbol) for the movement of life, I think.
 It suggests that life is neither a battlefield nor a game of chance, but is infinitely richer, more promising, more real.
 The notion that our lives are like the eternal cycle of the seasons does not deny the struggle or the joy, the loss or the gain, the darkness or the light, but encourages us to embrace it all – and to find in all of it the opportunities for growth.”

 Most recent and my most significant memory is the reference to a time to be born and a time to die.
 I had the privilege to see a granddaughter draw her first breath during the Spring season, a few months earlier in winter my mom drew her last dying breath.
-I, mirroring others before, participated in the age-old ritual of assisting someone in their childbirth and then witnessing the last moments of another dying, two things for the most part traditionally observe and attended by women.
+I participated in the age-old tradition shared by many women in years gone by of experiencing a loved one’s last breath before death and then the first breath of birth of another.

 It’s comforting (when times are difficult) and more pleasant (in sad times) to know whatever is happening, this too pass.
 There is a season in life for everything, and these are repetitive patterns although not during the same timeline for each person.
 Aging has the added benefit of knowing we will survive what was once unthinkable in life or insurmountable.
 Virginia Woolf in her book Mrs. Dalloway wrote “the compensation of growing old (is) that the passions remain as strong as ever, but one has gained the power which adds the supreme flavor to existence the power of taking hold of an experience, of turning it around, slowly, in the light to reexamine it.”